telerik/reporting-docs/report-items/graph/chart-types/ohlc.md

 ## Creating OHLC Charts with the Candlestick Wizard

-In this section, you will create a Candlestick chart with our Candlestick Wizard.
-The wizard is under the Scatter/Financial Chart menu item.
+In this section, you will create a Candlestick chart with the Telerik Reporting Candlestick Wizard.
+The Wizard is located under the **Scatter/Financial Chart** menu item.

-We are going to display the daily changes in a financial marker.
-The final report will look like the following image:
+The report will display the daily changes in a financial marker and its final form will look like the following image:

 ![OHLC Chart Preview](images/OhlcChartWizardPreview.png)

-We will use a pre-defined CsvDataSource with the following data:
+The sample report will use a pre-defined CsvDataSource with the following data:

 ````CSV
 date,open,high,low,close